google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-deprecations.md

 involve access to persistent unique identifiers, and/or run unsandboxed or with privileged access.
 Security risks are increased for sites exposed via non-secure HTTP because they can be attacked by anyone on the channel.
-Additionally, permissions for an non-secure HTTP site can be exploited when explicit permissions are required.
+Additionally, permissions for a non-secure HTTP site can be exploited when explicit permissions are required.

 Support for non-secure contexts was removed from the